jdpreston30/PGD-postop-metabolomics/README.md

 ## 📖 Citation

 This code is associated with the analysis presented in the following manuscript:
 > Rust et al. (2025).
-Oxidative Stress-Dominant Metabolomic Signatures Characterize Primary Graft Dysfunction After Heart Transplantation. *EJCTS*.
-(Submitted)
+Plasma Metabolomic Signatures of Mitochondrial Energetic Disruption in Severe Primary Graft Dysfunction After Heart Transplantation. *Eur J Cardiothorac Surg*.

 ## 🚀 Quick Start for Reproduction